 - Set aside regular time to work on CS 1112.
 During that time, uni-task and eliminate distractions as enjoyable as they may be.
 Being regular in time and space, will strengthen your ability to succeed.

 - I have never had a student in my class whose parents donated a building to ensure their child's admission to the University.
 And I expect that remains so (if I am wrong here, please encourage them to name the building Joanne McGrath Cohoon Hall).

 - So what that tells me is that you have the demonstrated ability to succeed wonderfully.
-You all have an incredibile academic record.
-There is no reason why that should not be true for CS 1112 too.
+You have an incredibe academic record.
+There is no reason why that should not be true for CS 1112 also.

 - Some of your courses this semester are likely to be asynchronous — students are not expected to meet as one.
 Our course will be sychnronous — every Monday, Wednesday, and Friday all semester long at 2 PM Eastern time we will have a new class meeting.
 I do so, because I want to approximate the best I can, a coming together.